tachiyomiorg/website/website/src/docs/guides/troubleshooting/diagnosis.md

 If none of these solutions help, try asking in our [Discord server](https://discord.gg/tachiyomi).

 Check **#status-updates** first to see if your issue is known.
-State your app version and the source, manga, and chapter with the problem if it is not listed.
+State your app version and the source, series, and chapter with the problem if it is not listed.

 ## It only happens to me
 You may be getting a [Cloudflare](#solving-cloudflare-issues) protection, may have been IP-banned, or encountered some other counter-measure that website owners deploy against programs like Tachiyomi.